neurosim/DNN_NeuroSim_V1.4/README.md

 For additional details about the device parameters used in NeuroSim, refer to section 7 of the V1.4 manual.
 ```

-2. Add partial parallel mode in python wrapper (for single-level cells only) and C++ code for hardware estimation.
+## 2. Add partial parallel mode in python wrapper (for single-level cells only) and C++ code for hardware estimation.

-:point_right: :point_right: :point_right: **To enable partial parallel mode**
+### To enable partial parallel mode
 ```
 Specify the parameter "parallelRead" when running the python wrapper.
 Partial parallel mode will be enabled in both the python wrapper and C++ code.